Nyapanyapa Yunupingu: Yunupingu's paintings

-Process
+Process and materials

+Yunupingu's practice was one solely performed for her own satisfaction, perhaps hinting at her works independence from tradition and Dreaming narratives in favor of reflections of historical and contemporary events and activities.

-Yunupingu did not draft or plot her paintings, instead she relied on spontaneity and texture to create her works.
-Throughout her career as an artist she transitioned from creating razor-incised carvings of animals and spirits, to linocut prints, to bark paintings, and recently multimedia projections.
+Yunupingu did not draft or plot her paintings, instead she relied on spontaneity and texture to create her works.Throughout her career as an artist she transitioned from creating razor-incised carvings of animals and spirits, to linocut prints, to bark paintings, and finally multimedia projections.
+These works display her range of materials, more often natural ones, although occasionally modern ones are present.
+She worked in ochre, ink, clay, acrylic, or pen on bark, wood, and even occasionally on paper.
+Her color palette was often minimalistic, although it did depart occasionally from typical, traditional Aboriginal color schemes, using pink and blue.

 Within her mayilimiriw paintings, Yunupingu created a structure to work from by adding in circles, lines, and shapes which she then surrounded with crosshatching, using red, pink, and white earth pigments.